 Adult psoriasis

-The efficacy of infliximab was assessed in two multicenter, randomised, double-blind studies: SPIRIT and EXPRESS.
+The efficacy of infliximab was assessed in two multicentre, randomised, double-blind studies: SPIRIT and EXPRESS.
 Patients in both studies had plaque psoriasis (Body Surface Area [BSA] ≥ 10% and Psoriasis Area and Severity Index [PASI] score ≥ 12).
 The primary endpoint in both studies was the percent of patients who achieved ≥ 75% improvement in PASI from baseline at week 10.

 SPIRIT evaluated the efficacy of infliximab induction therapy in 249 patients with plaque psoriasis that had previously received PUVA or systemic therapy.
 Patients received either 3 or 5 mg/kg infliximab or placebo infusions at weeks 0, 2 and 6.
 Patients with a PGA score ≥ 3 were eligible to receive an additional infusion of the same treatment at week 26.